corpex/rubdian/README.md

 ## Installation

-rubdian needs at least ruby 1.8 and the sqlite3 development headers to build the sqlite3 gem.
-Support for 1.8 might drop in the future.
+rubdian needs at least ruby 1.9 and the sqlite3 development headers to build the sqlite3 gem.

-**NOTES:**
-rubdian is known to not work on Mac OS X 10.8's ruby-1.8.7.
-However, at least ruby 1.9 or better rvm with ruby 2.0 is suggested.

 To install rubdian run: